10 Animals With Snake Venom Resistance

 Source: public domain

-This leathery-looking reptile inhabits a wide chunk of central Australia.
-Its range touches almost zero coastline, but they’re abundant in the inner rocky deserts, plus some forests.
 Central bearded dragons are excellent climbers, and are already afforded some protection from snakes by their spiky skin, which makes grabbing them difficult.
 However, they also have a handy venom immunity.
-This is a similar style to the Egyptian mongoose: resistance to paralysing alpha-neurotoxins, via an unusually shaped nicotinic acetylcholine receptor.
+This comes in a similar style to the Egyptian mongoose: resistance to paralysing alpha-neurotoxins, via an unusually shaped nicotinic acetylcholine receptor.

 Leave a Comment